 New treatment options we are exploring have the potential to improve symptoms of impulsivity and attention in ADHD and other neurodevelopmental disorders (e.g., autism and Fragile X), include cognitive training and the use of virtual reality classrooms.

 Because ADHD can be associated with substance abuse we also have studies exploring what factors put a person at-risk for substance abuse in an effort to prevent problems with alcohol and drug abuse and addiction.

-Our mission is to prevent and reduce relapse for substance abuse, given that problems with attention and impulsivity can lead to higher rates of substance abuse.
-We know that those affected by ADHD have amazing potential, and it is our mission to help individuals achieve that potential.
+Our mission is to improve the lives of children, teens and adults who experience severe problems in attention, self-control or learning.
+We strive to develop new treatments to promote better personal, academic, occupational and relationship success.
+We know that those severely affected by these issues have amazing potential, and it is our mission to help individuals achieve that potential.